Cafe Coffee Day(CCD) Case Study

 On, 29th July 2019 Siddhartha had told his driver that he was going for a walk near the bridge and asked him to wait at a distance.

 Meanwhile, a fisherman had claimed that he saw someone jumping off the bridge.
 When he did not return even after two hours, the driver approached the police and lodged a missing complaint.
+And from their a seed of vg siddhartha death is hoped.

 Shares of Coffee Day Enterprises dropped 20 per cent and hit the lower circuit limit as well as 52-week low of Rs 154.05 as a piece on BSE after news surfaced that its founder has gone missing.